Maynard carbine: Mechanical operation

-When the gun's lever was depressed, the barrel rose, opening the breech for loading.
-Afterwards the lever was raised to close the gun's breech.
-Once cocked, the loaded weapon could be primed by either placing a percussion cap directly on its nipple or by using Maynard's priming system to advance a primer to the nipple.
-The brass Maynard cartridge did not have an integral percussion cap, a small hole in the middle of its base fired it when the external cap was detonated.
+When the gun's lever was depressed, the barrel rose, opening the breech.
+The Maynard cartridge was loaded in, and then the lever was raised to close the gun's breech.
+The first model used a spooled primer tape system (invented by Maynard and used in some other firearms of the period) built into the stock, the 1863 model was compatible with percussion caps.

+The brass Maynard cartridge did not have an integral percussion cap.
+The cartridge had a small hole in it, when either the primer tape or percussion cap was struck by the gun's hammer, the resulting spark travelled through the hole in the base of the cartridge to ignite the powder inside.
 The cartridge, which had a wide rim permitting swift extraction, was reloadable up to 100 times.
-This proved to be a significant feature for the Confederate troops equipped with it.
-Another significant feature was that the use of a metallic cartridge prevented gas escape at the breech, a serious concern for early externally primed breechloaders.
+This proved to be a significant feature for the Confederate troops equipped with the Maynard Carbine, as the South lacked advanced industrial manufacturing facilities.